MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/android/mapelementtappedeventargs-class.md

 ### Position

-Gets the physical position on the [MapElementsLayer](../MapElementLayer-class.md) where it received user input.
+Gets the physical position on the [MapElementLayer](../MapElementLayer-class.md) where it received user input.

 >```java
 > final android.graphics.Point position
 >```

-## See also
+## See Also

 * [OnMapElementTappedListener](OnMapElementTappedListener-interface.md)
 * [MapView](../MapView-class.md)